-- The Headteacher, Deputy Head / DSL will be informed. - A member of staff will be nominated to carry out an initial investigation. - The member of staff will talk to and listen to the suspected victim, and any witnesses, making sure that the children feel safe to talk. - The member of staff will talk to the alleged bully about what has happened, to discover why they became involved.
-They will make it clear that bullying is not accepted at Rainow Primary School. - The problem will be identified and possible solutions agreed. - Suitable consequences and / or sanctions will be applied. - Parents of the victim and the alleged bully will be informed on all matters identified as bullying. - All incidents of repeated bullying will be recorded as such on CPOMS (online system for monitoring safeguarding).
+- The Headteacher, Deputy Head / DSL will be informed. - A member of staff will be nominated to carry out an initial investigation. - The member of staff will talk to and listen to the suspected victim, and any witnesses, making sure that the children feel safe to talk. - The member of staff will talk to the alleged bully about what has happened and try to discover why they became involved.
+They will make it clear that bullying is not accepted at Rainow Primary School.

+- The problem will be identified and possible solutions agreed. - Suitable consequences and / or sanctions will be applied. - Parents of the victim and the alleged bully will be informed on all matters identified as bullying. - All incidents of repeated bullying will be recorded as such on CPOMS (our online system for monitoring safeguarding).

-Action to be taken to support the victim:
+Possible action to be taken to support the victim:

-- Environmental changes will be made if necessary classroom, playground to ensure that the child feels more secure. - Staff must communicate with other staff and record, where relevant, any incidents or concerns in a playground log. - The situation will continue to be monitored by all staff to ensure no repetition.
+- Environmental changes will be made if necessary classroom, playground to ensure that the child feels more secure. - Staff must communicate with other staff and record, where relevant, any incidents or concerns in a playground log. - Key friends identified by the child might be asked for extra support. - The child might nominate an adult in school whom they trust and feel they can talk to. - The child will be made aware of the importance of immediate reporting of any further incidents. - Parents will be consulted with and all actions shared. - The SLT / SENCo and the class teacher will work together to assess whether the child needs support in the development of social skills - assertiveness, language skills etc. - The situation will be closely monitored by all staff with regular check-ins, to ensure no repetition.
 Children will be observed at break times, lunchtimes and in the classroom.
-Any follow-up findings will be recorded on CPOMS. - Key friends identified by the child might be asked for extra support. - The child will nominate an adult in school whom they trust and feel they can talk to. - The child will be made aware of the importance of immediate reporting of any further incidents. - Parents will consulted with and all actions shared. - The SENCo and the class teacher will work together to assess whether the child needs support in the development of social skills assertiveness, language skills etc.
+Any follow-up findings will be recorded on CPOMS.